kwankoravich/LLM_Concrete/README.md

 # Question Answering for Concrete technology with LLMs (POC)

-Explore a POC merging Large Language Models with a chatbot for Concrete Technology.
-Leveraging advanced NLP, it offers interactive learning and precise insights.
-Join us in advancing AI in specialized domains!
+This repository hosts a Proof of Concept (POC) project integrating Large Language Models (LLM) with a chatbot tailored for the domain of Concrete Technology.
+This innovative project aims to leverage cutting-edge natural language processing (NLP) techniques to provide intelligent conversational interfaces for professionals and enthusiasts in the field of concrete science and engineering.

 ## Installation